Heat map: Choropleth maps versus heat maps

 Choropleth maps and heat maps are often used in place of one another incorrectly when referring to data visualized geographically.
-Both techniques show the proportion of a variable of interest, but the two differ in how the boundaries for the variable’s data aggregations are constructed.
+Both techniques show the proportion of a variable of interest, but the two differ in how the boundaries for the variable's data aggregations are constructed.
 If the data were collected and aggregated using irregular boundaries, such as administrative units, then a heat map displaying that data will be the same as a choropleth map, encouraging confusion about how the two differ.

 Choropleth maps show data grouped by geographic boundaries like countries, states, provinces or even floodplains.
 Each region has a singular value, visualized by color intensity, shading or pattern.
 The figure on the right displaying a choropleth map showing the United States' population density by state may be used as an example.
 The figure illustrates a singular value (population) denoted by blue color intensity proportionate to the state's value relative to all other states' values, bounded by each state's border.

 Similarly, heat maps may also visualize data over a geographic region.
 However, unlike choropleth maps, heat maps show the proportion of a variable over an arbitrary, but usually small grid size, independent of geographic boundaries.
 The figure on the right displaying a heat map of world population is an example.
 The figure illustrates a single value (population) bounded in an arbitrary grid (square kilometers) with each cell in the grid represented by a color intensity proportionate to the value of the cell relative to all other cells.
 Some heat maps that are created using approximated regional data may show familiar geographic borders in the visualization where none really exist.
 The illusion of geographic borders is due to the existence of patterns within the dataset rather than the visualization technique.
 The figure on the right displaying a heat map of world population also contains this occurrence.
 Areas in rural parts of the United States and South America may closely resemble familiar geographic borders in those regions.

+Another example of a heatmap over a geographic area is a visualization of lake effect snow around Buffalo, New York, in mid-October 2006.
+This figure shows another usage of heat maps with geographic areas, and how useful they can be in showcasing the effects of weather on specific areas as opposed to countries or states.